Apple to replace iPhone 11 display with touch issues for free

-San Francisco, Dec 5 : In some good news for iPhone 11 owners, Apple has said that it will replace the display on devices that have glitchy touch screen for free, owing to an issue with the display module.
+San Francisco: In some good news for iPhone 11 owners, Apple has said that it will replace the display on devices that have glitchy touch screen for free, owing to an issue with the display module.

 The iPhone 11 models affected by the issue were manufactured between November 2019 and May 2020.